Page cover

 Password used to confirm authorization.

-When issuing administrative commands on your node, you will be required to enter your password associated with the nodeadmin user whenever a privileged action is executed or your session times out.
+When issuing administrative commands on your node, you will be required to enter your sudo password associated with the nodeadmin user whenever a privileged action is executed or your session times out.

 The nodectl utility operates with elevated privileges and therefore requires sudo access to perform many of its core functions.